Avedeva/self-practice/ML_side_quests/Encoder/README.md

-In this Folder I have done the one hot encoding of a data set of cars
+In this Folder I have done the one hot encoding of a data set of cars.